How do I know if I need to see a psychiatrist?

 Absolutely.
 While treatment outcomes differ from individual to individual, the vast majority of patients who follow Dr. Ambardar’s prescribed regimen of medication (if needed) and psychotherapy notice significant improvement in mood and overall outlook over time.

 At The Happiness Psychiatrist®, our patient philosophy centers around treating the whole person: mind, body, and soul.
-We believe that the judicious use of psychopharmacology, coupled with psychotherapy, and other alternative treatments (such as meditation, Kundalini yoga, and walking therapy), can bring about transformative changes in the lives of those suffering from depression, anxiety, bipolar disorder, OCD, and other common mental conditions and life issues.
+We believe that the judicious use of psychopharmacology, coupled with psychotherapy, and other alternative treatments (such as meditation, Kundalini yoga, and walking therapy), can bring about transformative changes in the lives of those suffering from depression, anxiety, bipolar disorder, binge-eating disorder/overweight, OCD, and other common mental conditions and life issues.